arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ### Data Export

-Arduino Cloud for Business allows any user to download historical data from Arduino IoT Cloud Things and Variables.
+Arduino Cloud, both with free or School plan, allows any user to download historical data from Arduino IoT Cloud Things and Variables.
 The data are downloaded in **.csv** format to be ready for further evaluation or manipulation.

+The Arduino Cloud *Free Plan* allows only 1 day of data retention by default.

-The Arduino Cloud for Business plan includes 1-year of data retention by default; this means that your data will be available and downloadable from your Arduino Cloud account for 1 year.
+The Arduino Cloud for *School Plan* includes 6 months of data retention by default; this means that your data will be available and downloadable from your Arduino Cloud account for 6 months.

 To start exporting your data locally, navigate into one of your dashboards on the [Arduino IoT Cloud](https://create.arduino.cc/iot/dashboards).
 While inside a dashboard, press the Download icon in the upper right corner.
 This will open a new window that will allow you to select which historical data you would like to download.